Zolyn/pinia-class-transformer/README.md

 ### Accessing Pinia's properties
 You can use helper functions to access Pinia's properties and plugin-injected properties in your class.

+**NOTE**: If you encounter type errors, try manually passing the Store type to the helper functions.

 #### In Actions
 Use `useContext()` to access the full Store instance, including `$patch`, `$reset`, `$state`, and plugin-injected properties.